RaymondBrien/taskbloomer/README.md

 - **Navbar**

-    - The navbar is a different color shade to the main background for improved visibility.
+    - The home navbar is a different color shade to the main background for improved visibility.
 It spans the entire width of page for a standard UI that users will likely expect.
 There is letter spacing styling consistent across whole navbar for improved UX.
     The task page link includes an animation to show the user on mouse hover that the link is clickable.
 Task page link also has a border to immediately visually differentiate it from the app title on the left.